-12.02 Recording of Conversations Voice and Video
+12.02 Recording of Conversations

-The County has established the following guidelines for recording of voice or video concerning County business.
+The County has established the following guidelines for the recording of conversations concerning County business.
 This policy shall not apply to public meetings or any other meeting or forum involving the discussion of County business that is open to members of the public, including, but not limited to, public hearings.
-Any violation of this policy could result in disciplinary action as well as exclusion of the recording from consideration as evidence in proceedings such as workplace investigations, administrative appeals, and grievance arbitrations.
+Any violation of this policy could result in disciplinary action.

-County employees shall not record any voice or video involving the discussion of County business unless at least one of the following applies:
+County employees shall not record any conversations involving the discussion of County business unless at least one of the following applies:

-- The Director of Law or designee authorizes in writing an employee to record such voice or video; - In the case of an in-person meeting, all parties first consent in writing; or - In the case of a virtual meeting, training or presentation ("virtual activity"), recording is only permitted using the recording function available through the virtual activity's host platform; only the County host in charge of the meeting is permitted to initiate and end recording; an employee participant is responsible for determining whether the virtual activity is being recorded; and an employee's participation in the virtual activity constitutes acknowledgement that the virtual activity is being recorded; or - The department director, with the approval of the Director of Law, authorizes recording as a standard course of business in the interest of the public (e.g., telephone calls to the 696-KIDS hotline, 911 calls, and calls to-and-from inmates.
+- The Director of Law or designee authorizes in writing an employee to record a conversation; - All parties first consent in writing; or - The department director, with the approval of the Director of Law, authorizes recording as a standard course of business in the interest of the public (e.g., all telephone calls to the 696-KIDS hotline and 911 calls are recorded).